 Yes, waiting can be the hard part.

 Once your application is complete and all your documentation is together, we look at it to see if you meet our basic qualification guidelines.
-If so, your application is sent to the Family Selection Committee.
-Then Family Selection volunteers will arrange home visits where they will collect the rest of the information necessary to make a decision to accept you into the program.
+If so, your application is sent to the Homeowner Selection Committee.
+Then the Homeowner Selection volunteers will arrange home visits where they will collect the rest of the information necessary to make a decision to accept you into the program.